A recent study estimates that 47% of foreclosed properties are still occupied.

 There are a few perfectly legal ways to remain in your home, even after foreclosure.

-How To Stay In My Home After Foreclosure In Dallas
+How To Stay In My Home After Foreclosure In Tyler

 Not all these options are available (depending on your situation and your lenders), and you’ll need some expert advice along the way to help you get through.